 GK: Antoni Ramallets (Spain)

-Antoni Ramallets was the starting keepers of Barcelona in the 1950's.
-He played alongside with Laszio Kubalal and Luis Suarez.
+Antoni Ramallets was the starting keeper for Barcelona in the 1950's.
+He played alongside with Laszio Kubala and Luis Suarez.
 He won 6 La liga titles in an era that was known to be dominated by Alfred Di Stefano's Real Madrid.
-Ramallets played 35 games for Spain during 11 years, making his debut against Chile on 29 June 1950, during the 1950 FIFA World Cup in Brazil.
+At the international level, Ramallets played 35 games for Spain during 11 years, making his debut against Chile on 29 June 1950, during the 1950 FIFA World Cup in Brazil.

 Victor Valdes spent most of his career with Barcelona.
 With them, he won three Champions' league title.
 He also had a unsuccessful stint with Manchester United.
 For the national team, he only managed 20 caps due to playing behind Iker Casillas during the prime of his career.
 He was part of the Spanish squads that won the 2010 FIFA World Cup and UEFA Euro 2012, despite not playing in either tournament.

 Albert Ferrer represented the nation in two World Cups and at the 1992 Olympic Games, winning the latter tournament.
 He was a part of Barcelona's Dream Team in the 1990's.
 He won a Champions' League with Barcelona in 1992.
 After Louis van Gaal took over, Barcelona gradually signed more Dutch players and his places were uncertain.
 He left for Chelsea.

 RB: Dani Alves (Brazil)